Bachelor of Arts in Political Science

 PLSI 304 | Scientific Inquiry in Political Science | 4 |

-Upper-division Political Science courses chosen to include at least one course in three of the four sub-fields:
+Upper-division Political Science courses selected to include at least one course in three of the four sub-fields.
+Students can also take extra courses from the breadth and seminar areas as an elective as well as other upper division PLSI courses not listed below.

 1. American Politics